 9. market 10. hairy 11. enjoy 12. display 13. afternoon 14. anyone 15. everything

 Literacy homework will be sent home at the beginning of each week and is due at the end of each week.
-The homework will include a one minute reading fluency and a one minute nonsense word fluency page that students are expected to complete each night Monday-Thursday.
+The homework will include a one minute reading fluency and comprehension question page that students are expected to complete each night Monday-Thursday.

 Extra copies of the reading fluency Homework *You can pick any page to complete

 Extra copies of our optional monthly reading challenge pages

 We will have a spelling test every Friday.
 We will practice these words in class each day but students are expected to also practice at home, if needed.

 If you are looking for spelling practice ideas, here is a great list of fun ideas.